Endoman123/jaredtulayan.com/about.md

 <br>

 ## Programming Languages
-I've learned a couple of langauges over the years.
+I've learned a couple of languages over the years.
 - Java
 - C#
 - C